-Six natural gas samples were collected from five producing oil and gas wells and one water "relief" well in DeSoto Parish in northwestern Louisiana to aid the Louisiana Department of Natural Resources in determining the origin of the stray gas in the Hanson 31-5054z water well.
+Ten natural gas samples were collected from nine producing oil and gas wells and one water "relief" well in DeSoto Parish in northwestern Louisiana to aid the Louisiana Department of Natural Resources in determining the origin of the stray gas in the Hanson 31-5054z water well.
 The Hanson 31-5054z water well produces from the Eocene Wilcox Formation.
-The five produced gas samples are from wells completed in the Cretaceous Fredericksburg, Paluxy, Rodessa, and Hosston Formations, and in the Jurassic Cotton Valley Formation.
-The five produced gas samples contain post mature to overmature thermogenic hydrocarbons generated in deeper petroleum source rocks.
+The nine produced gas samples are from wells completed in the Cretaceous Fredericksburg, Paluxy, Rodessa, and Hosston Formations, the Jurassic Cotton Valley Formation, and the Jurassic Haynesville Shale.
+The nine produced gas samples contain post mature to overmature thermogenic hydrocarbons generated in deeper petroleum source rocks.
 Gas migration and accumulation in the different reservoirs was iterative resulting in a complex stratigraphic distribution of highly mature hydrocarbons produced from thermally immature to early/peak mature subsurface intervals on the flanks of the Sabine uplift.
-Three of the gas samples - Sampson Est. 33 #1, L. A. Smith #2, and Mary Belle Smith 28 #2 Alt - are readily discriminated from one another on various gas isotope cross plots, particularly on the natural gas plot (Figure 11).
-Two of the gas samples (J. B. Barr 28 #2 and Wanamaker #1), however, are identical in terms of carbon isotope compositions.
+Most of the gas samples are readily discriminated from one another on various gas isotope cross plots, particularly on the natural gas plot (Figure 11).
+Four of the gas samples (J. B. Barr 28 #2, Wanamaker #1, Ford 1, and Jones 1-D), however, are identical in terms of carbon isotope compositions.